A Quick Guide to Fishing the Floaters

 Pop the Top

 Yellowfin tuna in the Gulf of Mexico sometimes shy away from jigs but will violently assault a topwater lure if conditions are right.
 It’s a good idea to have a heavy spinning setup ready at all times for tossing poppers to surface crashing yellowfin.
-It is not uncommon to see tuna in pursuit of flying fish leap high out of the water.
+It is not uncommon to see tuna leap high out of the water when in pursuit of flying fish.
 A Shimano Saragosa or Stella loaded with 60 to 80 pound braid on a 7 – 8 foot rod is a common outfit.
+See this article for more detailed information on rods and reels.

 The technique for working these lures is similar to the ole’ tried and true popping cork.
 A flick of the rod tip causes the lure’s cupped mouth to rush forward and create a commotion.
 They can also be reeled in ultra fast to create a big splashing disturbance on the surface.
 If the flying fish have taken to the skies, then it could be a good time to toss a popper.

 Skimming the Big Pool

 Flying fish are tuna candy.
 Sometimes they’re so thick they’ll fly right into the boat.
 Other times they drift tantalizingly close but still out of reach.
 Your standard backyard pool skimming net solves this problem.
 Flying fish make superb bait so collect as many as you can and put them to work on a drift line.
 Nothing beats the real thing.

 A Bloody Mess

 Tuna fishing is exciting, it definitely tests your arms and back – but it is not clean.
 You might want to wear an old shirt you don’t particularly care about.
 Tuna must be bled to ensure the highest quality of meat.
 Cut the gills or make a small semi-circle cut behind the pectoral fin to drain your fish before boxing it.
 You can go a step further and gut the fish, remove the head and pack the body cavity with ice if you find down time between fish.
 Good luck and tight lines!